 '''

-kubectl create namesapce [NAMESPACE]
+kubectl create namespace[NAMESPACE]

 '''

-• Ensure that the Secret containing credentials for the Docker registry where Cloudera Streams Messaging - Kubernetes Operator artifacts are hosted is available in the namespace where you plan on deploying your cluster.
-If the secret is not available, create it.
+• Ensure that the Secret containing credentials for the Docker registry where Cloudera Streams Messaging -Kubernetes Operator artifacts are hosted is available in the namespace where you plan on deploying your cluster.
+If the Secret is not available, create it.

 '''

-kubectl create secret docker-registry [SECRET NAME] \
+kubectl create secret docker-registry [CREDENTIALS SECRET] \

---docker-server [REGISTRY] \

---docker-username [USERNAME] \

---docker-password [PASSWORD] \

---namespace [NAMESPACE]
+--from-file=[PATH TO CREDENTIALS JSON] \

+--namespace=[NAMESPACE]

 '''

-- [\\\SECRET NAME\\\] must be the same as the name of the Secret containing registry credentials that you created during Strimzi installation. - Replace [\\\REGISTRY\\\] with the server location of the Docker registry where Cloudera Streams Messaging Kubernetes Operator artifacts are hosted.
-If your Kubernetes cluster has internet access, use cont ainer.repository.cloudera.com.
-Otherwise, enter the server location of your self-hosted registry. - Replace [\\\USERNAME\\\] and [\\\PASSWORD\\\] with credentials that provide access to the registry.
-If you are using container repository cloudera com, use your Cloudera credentials.
-Otherwise, enter credentials providing access to your self-hosted registry. - The following steps walk you through a basic cluster deployment example.
+- [\\\CREDENTIALS SECRET\\\] must be the same as the name of the Secret containing registry credentials that you created during Strimzi installation. - [\\\PATH TO CREDENTIALS JSON\\\] is the path to a Docker configuration JSON file that includes a registry hostname where artifacts are available as well as credentials providing access to the registry.
+For more information, see Installing Strimzi with Helm. - The following steps walk you through a basic cluster deployment example.
 If you want to deploy a Kafka Connect cluster that has third-party connectors or other types of plugins installed, see Installing Kafka Connect connector plugins.